 Finally, Fig. 8a shows the strongest storm considered here, which occurred on 19-21 November 2003.
-This storm also has the prototypical full circle IMF rotation of a flux rope.
+This storm also has the prototypical full-circle IMF rotation of a flux rope.
 As in the other cases, the OCB apex follows the clock angle.
 This occurs not only through the storm main phase, but also during the sheath rotation and the two other rotations that follow the storm main phase.
 We will later use this case for numerical experiments to rule out other causes than the clock angle for the polar cap expansion behavior.

-3.3 Effects of flipping B_y and B_z components for the November 20, 2003 CME
+3.3 Effects of flipping B_y and B_z components for the 20 November 2003 CME the IMF B_y component is flipped, and in Fig. 8d only the sign of IMF B_z is flipped.

 In order to test whether the clock angle is the agent solely responsible for the asymmetric polar cap expansion, we conduct three numerical experiments by flipping the signs of the IMF B_y and B_z while keeping all other parameters the same.
-In Fig. 8b both signs are flipped, in 8c only the sign of the IMF B_y component is flipped, and in Fig. 8d only the sign of IMF B_z is flipped.
+In Fig. 8b both signs are flipped, in Fig. 8c only the sign of